 We also make sure that over the course of testing, the same recipe is made by different testers, using different equipment, and any effect that has on the finished dish is incorporated into the recipe: for instance, we might discover that cast-iron is really the way to go, or two different testers interpret "small dice" differently, so a more exact measurement is needed.

 So which recipes go through this exacting process?
 Well, all of the ones that run in the magazine.
 On FineCooking.com, we also excerpt recipes from cookbooks, from either Taunton Press or other publishers.
-These recipes are generally not tested by our test kitchen, though in the cases they are, you’ll also see them marked with our “Test Kitchen Guaranteed” logo just like the magazine recipes.
+These recipes are generally not tested by our test kitchen, though in some cases, our editors have tried out recipes from books we review in the magazine.